 The Josephine County OR Tax-Aide program is available free to taxpayers with low and moderate income, with special attention to those 60 and older.
 We are trained volunteers certified by the IRS to assist taxpayers in preparing Federal and Oregon tax returns.

 New volunteer preparers are trained during September- December with 1/2 day weekly and lots of self study.
-All preparers come for 1 full week of training regarding changes to tax law and Oregon specifics.
+All preparers come for January training regarding changes to tax law and Oregon specifics.

 Interested in volunteering?
 We always have openings for preparers, schedulers and greeters (“facilitators”).
 And training is on us!
 No experience is necessary.